 Advancements in medicine and improved lifestyles are helping people maintain their well-being for longer periods of time.
-And by the same token, quality craftsmanship and basic car maintenance – implemented by owners – have more vehicles aging gracefully, a new survey suggests.
+And similarly, quality craftsmanship and basic car maintenance – by both manufacturers and car owners – have more vehicles aging gracefully and lasting longer, a new survey suggests.

 “The average age length of ownership is 79.3 months.”